Nexedi/jio/docs/complex_queries.rst

           },
           "required": true,
           "default": [],
-          "description": "query_list is a list of queries which can be in serialized format of in object format."
+          "description": "query_list is a list of queries which " + "can be in serialized format " + "or in object format."
         }
       }
     }